smartass101/pelican/docs/settings.rst

 e.g. copying the content sources using the ``cp`` or ``rsync`` commands without the mtime preservation mode (invoked e.g. by ``--archive``).

+When Pelican is about to write some content:

+1. For the given output name, the local context dictionary that was passed to the template in the previous build is loaded from the cache if `LOAD_CACHE` is ``True``.
+2. If the previous context is the same as the new one, no file is written.
+3. Else the file is written as usual and the new template context is saved if `CACHE_OUTPUT_CONTEXT` is ``True``.

 The cache files are Python pickles, so they may not be readable by different versions of Python as the pickle format often changes.
 If